Quantumke/properties-of--material-design/README.md

 In material design, the physical properties of paper are translated to the screen.
 The background of an application resembles the flat, opaque texture of a sheet of paper.

 An application’s behavior mimics the paper’s ability to be re-sized, shuffled, and bound together in multiple sheets.
 Elements that live outside of applications, such as status or system bars, receive a different treatment.
 They are separate from the app content beneath them, and do not carry the physical properties of paper.

+### Floating action button

+A floating action button is a circular sheet separate from a toolbar.
+It represents a single promoted action.

+It can straddle a step if it relates to the content creating that step.